enowars/EnoEngine/README.md

     variantId: number;                          // The variant id of the task.
 Used to support different flag, noise and havoc methods.
 Starts at 0.
     timeout: number;                            // Timeout for the task in milliseconds.
     roundLength: number;                        // Round length in milliseconds.
     taskChainId: string;                        // The unique identifier of a chain of tasks (i.e. putflag and getflags or putnoise and getnoise for the same flag/noise share an Id, each havoc has its own Id).
 Should be used in the database to store e.g. credentials created during putlfag and required in getflag.
-Always composed in the following way: "{flag|noise|havoc_s{serviceId}_r{roundId}_t{teamId}_i{uniqueVariantIndex}".
+Always composed in the following way: "{flag|noise|havoc_s{serviceId}_r{relatedRoundId}_t{teamId}_i{uniqueVariantIndex}".
 A checker may be called multiple times with the same method, serviceId, roundId, teamId and variantId, in which case the uniqueVariantIndex can be used to distinguish the taskChains.
 }
 ```
 Response: